aglover/data-in-the-cloud/labs/lab_2/README.md

 ![redis-clout](../../docs/imgs/redis-opts.png)

 __Question__: Redis supports a master-slave relationship, where slaves replicate what a master has.
 Slaves can become a master with one command too.
 What are some strategies for building out a series of master-slave Redis servers using Redis Cloud that supports high availability and or disaster recovery?
 What are the costs?
-Hint: Redis Cloud offers different availability zones....
+Hint: Redis Cloud offers different availability zones _and_ service providers.